The first step to being a confident consumer is to have a clear understanding of your rights.

 Trading Standards worked in partnership with Durham Police to set up No Rogue Trader Zones within Darlington.

 A No Rogue Trader Zone is a clearly defined area where residents have expressed a view that they would prefer not to be cold called at home by traders selling goods and services door-to-door.

-Darlington has three zones covering the following areas:
+Darlington has five zones covering the following areas: